segmentio/segment-docs/src/unify/profiles-sync/index.md

 - To connect your warehouse to Segment, you must have read and write permissions with the warehouse Destination you choose.
 - During step 2, you’ll copy credentials between Segment and your warehouse Destination.
 To streamline setup, open your Segment workspace in one browser tab and open another with your warehouse account.
-- Make sure to copy any IP addresses Segment asks you to allowlist in your warehouse Destination.
+- Make sure to copy any IP addresses Segment asks you to allowlist in your warehouse destination.

 ### Step 1: Select a warehouse

-You’ll first choose the Destination warehouse to which Segment will sync profiles.
+You’ll first choose the destination warehouse to which Segment will sync profiles.
 Profiles Sync supports the Snowflake, Redshift, BigQuery, Azure, and Postgres warehouse Destinations.
 Your initial setup will depend on the warehouse you choose.

-The following table shows the supported Profiles Sync warehouse Destinations and the corresponding required steps for each.
+The following table shows the supported Profiles Sync warehouse destinations and the corresponding required steps for each.
 Select a warehouse, view its Segment documentation, then carry out the warehouse’s required steps before moving to step 2 of Profiles Sync setup:

 | Warehouse Destination                                                     | Required steps                                                                                                                                                   |
 | ------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- |